tarwn/lessthandot-hugo/blogs/content/posts/2010-12-15-exploring-reactive-extensions-testing.md

 }
 ```

-This isn&#8217;t too bad thanks to the lambda expression, but it is important to note that we are only testing that the event is raised, not that the correct processing took place.
+This isn't too bad thanks to the lambda expression, but it is important to note that we are only testing that the event is raised, not that the correct processing took place.
 On the other hand, look at the same test using the reactive approach.

 ```csharp
 [Test]